 - Water exited from inside Earth during volcano degassing.

 - Comets transported water like a cargo ship to Earth.

 No theory has been proven.
 But the purpose of ESA’s Rosetta mission was to get closer to understanding.

 In a nutshell, Rosetta landed on a comet and found they had a higher ratio of “heavy water” also known as deuterium.
 On Earth, for every 10,000 water molecules on Earth, there are 3 deuterium atoms.
 But comets show significantly higher ratios of “heavy water”

 By knowing comets show a higher ratio of deuterium, it makes the theory that water originated from comets less likely.

 Halley’s comet is the only comet that regularly orbits Earth and becomes visible to the human eye.
 The last appearance of Halley’s Comet in the inner solar system was in 1986.
 The next time it will again be visible is in 2061.

 This highly elliptical comet was named after Edmund Halley who used the laws of motion to calculate its orbit.

-Also in Siberia, the Tunguska event is the largest recorded impact in history.
-This impact was either caused by a comet or asteroid.
+TUNGUSKA EVENT: In Siberia, the Tunguska event is the largest recorded impact in history.
+This large explosion occurred in Russia, on the morning of 30 June 1908.
+There is no certainty what caused the Tunguska event but it’s believed the impact was either caused by a comet or asteroid.

 Overall, there is sparse evidence for comets crashing into Earth and the possibility of getting hit by comets is very rare.